Our History

 2011 – Changes

 On a cold January morning in 2011, the ProgiPac employees were getting ready for an outdoor activity among colleagues.
-When they arrived to board the bus that was to take them to the outdoor resort, they witnessed that the office was burning.
+When they arrived to board the bus to the outdoor station, they found that the offices were in flames.
 It was a horrible trial for Francine Dupont and François Paprosky who saw two decades of history go up in smoke.
-Diane was adamant about relocating immediately.
-During the weekend, Diane and Francine’s husbands found and rented a commercial space on the des Forges street, and servers were running on Monday, so clients didn’t miss a beat.
+Diane wanted to relocate immediately.
+During the weekend, Diane and Francine’s spouses found and rented a commercial space on rue des Forges, and the servers were back online by Monday so that customers would not miss anything.
 Progicians received messages during the weekend: “Bring your phones, chairs, and pencils to the new office, everyone comes in on Monday, don’t worry, ProgiPac is fine.”
-Since there were no service interruptions, clients learned about the fire through a memo.
+Since there were no service interruptions, most clients learned of the fire through a press release.

-This temporary space was not perfect and at the end of August 2011, ProgiPac moved to a 7,000-square-foot space at Carrefour Phillips.
+This makeshift space was not perfect and in late August 2011, ProgiPac moved to a 7,000-square-foot space at Carrefour Phillips.

-ProgiPac reviewed its brand image and became Progi.
-The name of the products also changed.
+ProgiPac was rebranded as Progi.
+Its products were also renamed.
 ProgiPac remained ProgiPac.
 Phauto-Pak became ProgiPix and AOS Vision became ProgiParts.

 Phoenix